Smendero/Cleaning-UCI-HAR-Dataset/README.md

 run_analysis.R

-The tidy data set created with the run_analysis.R script summarizes the mean of select variables for each subject for different activities.
+#The tidy data set created with the run_analysis.R script summarizes the mean of select variables for each subject for different activities.
-The script is annotated to inform readers on the data download, merger, relabeling and tidying.
+#The script is annotated to inform readers on the data download, merger, relabeling and tidying.
+The main steps of the run_analysis.R script are:

+1. download data into R from the UCI HAR Dataset

+2.Merges the training and the test sets to create one data set

+3.Extracts only the measurements on the mean and standard deviation for each measurement.

+4.Uses descriptive activity names to name the activities in the data set add descriptive activities to the activities column

+5.Appropriately labels the data set with descriptive variable names.

+6.Create a tidy dataset.

-The variables in the dataset are as follows:
+##The variables in the tidy dataset produced from the script are as follows:

 [1] "subject" - subject id

  [2] "activity" - physical activity being conducted
  [3] "datset" - whether the data came from the test or training dataset

 The remaining data are means of different measures derived from Gyroscope and Accelerometer data for either body acceleration or gravity acceleration.

  [4] "timeBodyAccelerationAccelerometer-mean()-X"